Reach (Stand-On) Truck Training

 Facilities Required

-Firstly, and most importantly, to carry out your forklift training, we will need the use of your reach (stand-on) truck.
-Also, an area where we will not be disturbed, with ample space to carry out basic manoeuvres and testing.
-Pallets and realistic loads appropriate to your business are useful - the instructor will bring a selection of traffic cones.
-For the theory lessons, we need sufficient space for the instructor and the trainees to work.
-A small office with a table, chairs and power will suffice.
+Firstly, and most importantly, we will need access to your stand-on reach truck to conduct your lift truck training.
+Additionally, we require an undisturbed area with ample space for basic manoeuvres and testing.
+Pallets and realistic loads appropriate to your business are useful; the instructor will provide traffic cones.
+For the theory lessons, sufficient space is needed for the instructor and trainees to work.
+A small office with a table, chairs, and power will suffice.

-All forklift operators are required to wear safety boots and any other personal protective equipment as per the company's internal risk assessments.
-We supply hi-visibility vests.
+All truck operators must wear safety boots and other personal protective equipment per the company's internal risk assessments.
+We supply high-visibility vests.

-On completion of this reach (stand-on) truck training, drivers are fully licensed to operate this category of truck.
+After completing this reach truck (stand-on) training, drivers are fully licensed to operate in this category.
 The qualification is nationally recognised and accepted throughout the industry.

 • A plastic photo identification card*